This month I am pleased to announce my involvement with three great charity events in Sydney, all animal related of course!

 Juniper Hall, Paddington

-I do split my time between all three, and for me it is three very different bodies of work that often attracts three different audiences.
-Plus each subjects demands a new way of execution.
-The birds need to be mixed media on paper, the landscapes need to be lush and painterly on canvas and the abstracts are working very well on board just now.
+I do split my time between three main bodies of work, that often attracts three different audiences.
+Plus each subject demands a new way of execution.
+The birds need to be mixed media on paper, the landscapes need to be lush and painterly on canvas or board.
 The birds have become a separate series because they were needing a whole new focus.
 They needed to be an experience of just birds, mini portraits, character studies.
 Often inspired by a location but not needing to be located within the location.
 Just now I am actually thinking that I would like to take them into a domestic setting.
 It is always about enhancing that sense of character, and personifying nature.
 If we see nature as something close to us and accessible and thus understood then maybe just maybe we will care for it more and engage with it more.
 An engagement with nature will surely reduce its loss.
 Imagine if all parliament meetings took place in a rain forest.
 I think we would have more rain forests!

 The Water Colour Institutes 92nd Annual Exhibition